What Makes Merriam Special

 Theme Day

-The Merriam School staff creates a yearly school-wide theme to enhance ongoing community building, cross-grade interactions and curriculum investigations.
-During our
+The Merriam School staff creates a yearly school-wide theme to enhance ongoing community

-arts, drama, music, construction, and writing.
+building, cross-grade interactions and curriculum investigations.
+During our two theme days, students engage in learning experiences with their family group members.
+These experiences are led by Merriam staff group leaders and parent volunteers and often include arts, drama, music, construction, and writing.
 Throughout the years, themes have included: gratitude, growth, resiliency, architecture, and connections around the world.
 Parent volunteers are welcome to participate during these wonderful mornings!

 Field Day